The Core Rules must be followed for all BOVS Diagrams.

 Parties are drawn as a circle containing an icon, with a label underneath.

-Arrows connect Parties, representing their interests, which may be ownership or control interests, or both.
+Arrows connect Parties, representing their relationships or interests, which may be ownership or control interests, or both.

 Diagrams flow either vertically downward, or horizontally.